 Standby power generators are most often used in emergency situations, such as during a power outage.
 It is ideal for applications that have another reliable continuous power source like utility power.
 It’s recommend usage is most often only for the duration of a power outage and regular testing and maintenance.

 Prime power ratings can be defined as having an “unlimited run time”, or essentially a generator that will be used as a primary power source and not just for standby or backup power.
 A prime power rated generator can supply power in a situation where there is no utility source, as is often the case in industrial applications like mining or oil & gas operations located in remote areas where the grid is not accessible.

 Continuous power is similar to prime power but has a base load rating.
 It can supply power continuously to a constant load, but does not have the ability to handle overload conditions or work as well with variable loads.
 The main difference between a prime and continuous rating is that prime power gensets are set to have maximum power available at a variable load for an unlimited number of hours, and they generally include a 10% or so overload capability for short durations.

 If I am interested in a generator that is not the voltage I need, can the voltage be changed?

 Generator ends are designed to be either reconnectable or non-reconnectable.
 If a generator is listed as reconnectable the voltage can be changed, consequently if it is non-reconnectable the voltage is not changeable.
 12-lead reconnectable generator ends can be changed between three and single phase voltages; however, keep in mind that a voltage change from three phase to single phase will decrease the power out put of the machine.
 10 lead reconnectable can converted to three phase voltages but not single phase.
-For more information, here’s a useful pdf file from the U.S. Army Corps of Engineers.
+For more information, here’s a informative article on changing voltages.

 What does an Automatic Transfer Switch do?